sourceduty/Nuclear_Chemistry_Simulator/README.md

 Furthermore, the Nuclear Chemistry Simulator is a valuable tool for educational purposes, allowing users to engage with scientific principles in an interactive way.
 It facilitates a deeper understanding of the fundamental processes that govern nuclear reactions and the synthesis of new elements.
 This hands-on approach not only enhances learning but also inspires curiosity and further exploration in fields such as medicine, where isotopes play a crucial role, and energy, where understanding nuclear reactions is key to developing sustainable technologies.

 #
+### Isotopes and Elements

+As of August 2024, there are 118 known chemical elements, with each element having one or more isotopes.
+An isotope is a variant of an element that differs in neutron number but has the same number of protons.
+The total number of isotopes across all elements is approximately 3000, though this number fluctuates as new isotopes are discovered or synthesized.
+These isotopes include both stable and radioactive forms, with many elements having multiple isotopes that vary in their stability and applications, ranging from medical imaging to nuclear energy.

+#
 ### Related Links

 [ChatGPT](https://github.com/sourceduty/ChatGPT)